AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. image:: vcs-branches-cvs.png

 The screenshot above is for CVS.
-GPS displays far fewer information than for git, and only shows the tags.
+GNAT Studio displays far fewer information than for git, and only shows the tags.

 Double-clicking on any of the tag will check it out in the working directory.